mkarner07/mkarner07.github.io/_posts/2024/2024-02-15-Making-the-Most-of-Meetings-4-Easy-Rules.md

 ---
-title: "The Power of Persistence"
+title: "Making the Most of Meetings - 4 Easy Rules"
 description: "According to Forbes there are 55 million meetings each day - and half of them are a waste of time.
 I mean yes, some meetings are really important for us to share ideas, move things forward, or come together and create momentum in a project.
 But, meetings can be a big waste of time."
 date: 2024-02-15
 excerpt: "According to Forbes there are 55 million meetings each day - and half of them are a waste of time."